MicroEJ/docs/ApplicationDeveloperGuide/microai.rst

 The MicroAI Library is provided as a Foundation Library.

-To use the MicroAI Library, add the following line to the project build file:
+To use the `MicroAI Library <https://repository.microej.com/modules/ej/api/microai/>`_, add the following line to the project build file:

 .. code-block:: kotlin